flashwing-04/showtime-website-project-archive/content/ss23/master/m4-shop-gpt/process.md

 not only strengthened our team's cohesion but also created a supportive and friendly atmosphere within our development team.

-To ensure the reliability and stability of our application, **thorough testing was conducted both manually and automatically** by added using GitHub Action pipelines.
+To ensure the reliability and stability of our application, **thorough testing was conducted both manually and automatically** by using GitHub Action pipelines.
 The manual and automated testing process helped us identify and address any potential issues or bugs, guaranteeing a robust shopping assistant experience for our users.
 {{</section>}}